Britain fines Pfizer record $107 million for huge drug price hike

 "The companies deliberately exploited the opportunity offered by debranding to hike up the price for a drug which is relied upon by many thousands of patients," Philip Marsden, chairman of the CMA's case decision group, said on Wednesday.

-"This is the highest fine the CMA has imposed and it sends out a clear message to the sector that we are determined to crack down on such behaviour."
+"This is the highest fine the CMA has imposed and it sends out a clear message to the sector that we are determined to crack down on such behavior."

+The previous highest fine of 58.5 million pounds was handed to British Airways (ICAG.L) in 2012 for colluding with rival Virgin Atlantic [VA.UL] on fuel surcharges.
+That was imposed by the CMA's predecessor, the Office of Fair Trading.

-Pfizer said in a statement it planned to appeal all aspects of the CMA's verdict.
+Pfizer said it planned to appeal all aspects of the verdict.

 The U.S. drugmaker said the medicine had been loss-making and it was therefore forced to consider whether it could continue supplying it.
 Pfizer added that the price set by Flynn was actually 25 to 40 percent less than the cost of an equivalent tablet form from another supplier.

-Flynn also plans to appeal.
-Chief executive David Fakes said punishing Flynn for selling phenytoin capsules for less than phenytoin tablets "beggars belief".
+Flynn's chief executive David Fakes said punishing his company, which also plans to appeal, for selling phenytoin capsules for less than phenytoin tablets "beggars belief".

+The CMA also ordered both to reduce their prices, a move that lawyers said could trigger claims for redress from customers who had been over-charged.

+In February it fined GlaxoSmithKline (GSK.L) 37.6 million pounds for striking deals to delay the launch of cheap generic copies of its former blockbuster antidepressant Seroxat.

-(Editing by Jane Merriman/Keith Weir/Alexander Smith)
+Editing by Jane Merriman/Keith Weir/Alexander Smith